Aider-AI/aider/docs/benchmarks.md

 To do this, aider needs to be able to reliably recognize when GPT wants to edit local files, determine which files to modify and what edits to apply.
-Without this direct read/modify/write integration, users would need to repeatedly copy/paste code back and forth between their files and a ChatGPT window.
+This direct read/modify/write integration allows users to harness GPT's coding skills without needing to repeatedly copy & paste code back and forth between their files and a ChatGPT window.

 Successful automated